kaulson/photo-organizer/docs/architecture/metadata-extractor-spec.md

     f.extension,
     COUNT(*) as total_files,
     COUNT(m.id) as extracted,
+    SUM(CASE WHEN m.skip_reason IS NOT NULL THEN 1 ELSE 0 END) as skipped,
     SUM(CASE WHEN m.extraction_error IS NOT NULL THEN 1 ELSE 0 END) as errors,
     ROUND(100.0 * COUNT(m.id) / COUNT(*), 1) as coverage_pct
 FROM files f